individual therapy

 • Please note that I do not accept insurance.
 I do offer monthly invoices that you may submit to your insurance company for potential out-of-network reimbursement.

-For some people, successful means gaining the ability to develop a safe, trusting relationship with a trained professional who learns to see and support their authentic self.
+For some people, being successful means gaining the ability to develop a safe, trusting relationship with a trained professional who learns to see and support their authentic self.

-For others, success means a qualitative, measurable change in some aspect of their life – a change they struggled to make before starting therapy (e.g. quitting a habit, starting a habit, closing a relationship, opening a relationship, leaving a job, etc.).
+For others, success means a qualitative, measurable change in some aspect of their life – a change they struggled to make before starting therapy (e.g., quitting a habit, starting a habit, closing a relationship, opening a relationship, leaving a job, etc.).

 By opening to ourselves, we access the vulnerability and humility needed to improve our understanding of how and why we relate to others the way we do.
-We also clarify our needs, and learn to distinguish them from our wants.
+We also clarify our needs and learn to distinguish them from our wants.

-In other words, “therapy doesn’t work – you do.”
-Therapy (and the therapist) can be central to the healing experience, but the individual client really does the work.
-Therapy is not limited to the 50-minute session; it lives, breathes, and grows in the time between sessions, when you are immersed in your life, your thoughts, your body, and your experiences.
+Therapy is not limited to the 50-minute session; it lives, breathes, and grows in the time between sessions when you’re immersed in your life, your thoughts, your body, and your experiences.

-Individual therapy also builds on our strengths.
-Often, therapy begins with a focus on what does not feel good, on what we are struggling with.
-But responding to these challenges requires intensive cultivation of our existing capacities – the superpowers we already have.
-I have found that many people struggle to identify their own strengths, doubting them in the face of adversity or fear.
+I’ve found that many people struggle to identify their own strengths, doubting them in the face of adversity or fear.
 I find great satisfaction in coaching my clients to engage their most helpful, intelligent, intuitive qualities.
-And it is even more exciting to see them implement this practice on their own.
+And it’s even more exciting to see them implement this practice on their own.

-• Please note that my services are primarily virtual.
 Since 2020, I have come to appreciate the continued efficacy of online individual therapy.
 This medium of communication has made the service more accessible to individuals in multiple states, as well as those with busy schedules who benefit from saving time on commuting to and from appointments.

 • Absolutely.
 The only time I would breach confidentiality is if you told me you were going to hurt yourself, someone else, or that a child, elderly, or disabled person was being abused and/or in danger.
 I am a mandated reporter in all of these circumstances.